 • Cooperation between the private and public sectors in this process

-Fully accepting the Fourth Industrial Revolution and accelerating the digital transformation process across all sectors of industry has today become a priority.
+Fully accepting the Fourth Industrial Revolution and accelerating the digital transformation process across all sectors of the industry has today become a priority.

 We’re Creating An Eco-System For E-Services